kdwaterman/Raspi_Audio_Geolocation/README.md

 ### TDOA Calculation

 The Python script `tdoa_server.py` implements the core TDOA calculations.
-It computes the hyperbolic curve satisfying the time difference constraints between two receivers.
-The script also validates the input parameters to ensure realistic results.
+At its most simple, this works by producing a curve between the receivers where if every point on this curve was the source of an emission *the time difference of arrival of this signal between the receivers would be constant*.
+For a slightly more technical understanding, please see this [section](https://en.wikipedia.org/wiki/Hyperbola#Definitions) of a relevant wikipedia article.
+If you swap *a* here for the time difference derived distance between the receivers instead of the physical distance, you will get the concept.

+> This script performs some basic checks to ensure the hyperbolic curve is valid before plotting.

 #### Key Parameters